Bnim

 Bhamidipally Narasimha Murthy (born 28 October 1957), commonly known by his mononymous pen name Bnim, is an Indian writer and cartoonist from the state of Andhra Pradesh.
-He received Kala Ratna award and four Nandi Awards.
+He received the Kala Ratna award and four Nandi Awards.

 Early life

 Bnim was born on 28 October 1957 to Bhamidipally Suryanarayana Murthy and Vijaya Lakshmi in Atreyapuram, East Godavari district (now in Konaseema district), Andhra Pradesh.
 He grew up in Atreyapuram before moving to Hyderabad in 1981.
-He is an Ayurvedic doctor, however, he does not practice medicine.
+He is an Ayurvedic doctor; however, he does not practice medicine.
 He has a brother.